Rothgar, God of Gnashers, ancient champion of the wilds, made good campfire chicken.

 “None of you ever learned to make good food on your own,” Rothgar grumbled.
 “You relied on me for your dinner, and that made you weak.”

 “Can we not, right now?”
 Corax asked, resting his claw on his snout.

 “I’m going to kill you all after this meal,” Rothgar said with a growl.
 “This is the last chance I’ll get to express myself to you.”

 “Fine!”
 Corax snapped, spitting a leg bone into the roaring fire.
 “What do you want to say?
-That’s I’m a traitor?
+That I’m a traitor?
 That’s I’m a naive fool?
-That I don’t have the guts to do what’s needed?”
+That I don’t have the guts to do what needs to be done?”
 His voice rose in volume.
-“I’ve heard all that before…usually when you’re about to do something evil––!”
+“I’ve heard all those platitudes before…usually when you’re about to do something evil––!”

 As Corax and Rothgar spat at each other, Lady Ira glanced around the campground they were in.
 Her eyes focused on key details–the crackling fire, the blossoming warhammer at Rothgar’s feet, the leather-skinned hand-drum lurking behind Rothgar’s perch.

 She closed her eyes and took a deep breath.